wtre/iBMSC/README.md

   * QWERTYUI keys are also assigned to 2P lanes.
   * 1 to 7 are now assigned to A2 to A8, and 8 is now assigned to A1.
   * Ctrl+1 to Ctrl+8 are now assigned to D1-D8.
+  * For PMS: Number keys 1-9 assign the notes to PMS lanes when a PMS theme is used.
 * Added Save As keyboard shortcut (Ctrl+Alt+S)
 * Added recent bms keyboard shortcuts (Alt+1 to Alt+5)
 * Added shortcuts for toggling lanes.